 As specified in the IMO Resolution A.1158(32), VTS systems should share information as this is fundamental to overall operational efficiency and safety of the VTS.
 To be effective, data exchange and information sharing must be harmonized with international standards and implemented within a secure infrastructure.

 Table 3 and Table 4 provide a list of purposes for maritime information exchange.
 This list is not exhaustive and simply provides an indication of the range and diversity of such maritime data.
+The information exchanged can include data from a management information system.

 Typical information exchange between VTS and Vessel